-A great treat for feeding a crowd, these irresistible bites are made even tastier with the addition of cheese and bacon!
+A great treat for feeding a crowd, these irresistible Cheese and Bacon Muffin Tin Hash Browns are made even tastier with the addition of cheese and bacon!
 Plus you can make them ahead and they’re freezer friendly.
 Win, win, win!

 There are some things in life that you think just can’t get any better.
 Like hash browns.
 With a golden, crunchy crust and moist inside, hash browns is one of those things in life that appeals to both little kids and grown ups.

 So – can you improve on the classic hash brown?
 YES, YOU CAN!
 By adding cheese and bacon!